-The 1st KESHO Cancer Screening Symposium, in partnership with the African Organization for Research and Training in Cancer (AORTIC) and with support from the Union for International Cancer Control (UICC) is scheduled to take place on 19th August 2021 and will be an interactive, immersive, virtual event focused around Innovations and Strategies for Screening and Early Detection for LMICs.
-Using a mix of pre-recorded educational presentations and real-time expert discussions, as well as interactive live Q&A opportunities, the Symposium will address topics relevant to an international audience.
-Faculty will provide anecdotal experience and review current data to highlight successes and help remove barriers to increased adoption of more uniform and effective screening in Kenya and East Africa.
+The 1st KESHO Cancer Screening Symposium, in partnership with the African Organization for Research and Training in Cancer (AORTIC) and with support from the Union for International Cancer Control (UICC) took place on 19th August 2021.
+It was an interactive, immersive, virtual event focused around Innovations and Strategies for Screening and Early Detection for LMICs.
+Using a mix of pre-recorded educational presentations and real-time expert discussions, as well as interactive live Q&A opportunities, the Symposium addressed topics relevant to an international audience.
+Faculty provided anecdotal experience and reviewed current data to highlight successes and help remove barriers to increased adoption of more uniform and effective screening in Kenya and East Africa.

-- Promote knowledge exchange and increase understanding of the current evidence for early detection and screening, as well as international successes and challenges regarding implementation of screening programs.
+- Promoted knowledge exchange and increased understanding of the current evidence for early detection and screening, as well as international successes and challenges regarding implementation of screening programs.

-- Highlight key innovations for screening and early detection that have been used in LMICs
+- Highlighted key innovations for screening and early detection that have been used in LMICs

-- Promote industry involvement and collaborations amongst professionals and organisations keen on cancer screening and early detection.
+- Promoted industry involvement and collaborations amongst professionals and organisations keen on cancer screening and early detection.

-- Make early detection a strategic priority in Kenya and East Africa.
+- Sought to make early detection a strategic priority in Kenya and East Africa.